Benefits, Use Cases & Best Practices for Using Digital Twins in the Construction Industry

 Edit, document, and tag building assets

 Use editing tools such as Blur and Tim to adjust your digital twin for clarity and security purposes.
-This enables easy and accurate visualizations of physical spaces, with measurements, and customizable areas.
+This enables easy and accurate visualizations of physical spaces, with measurements and customizable areas.

 Next, MatterTags and notes can be placed on the model to fortify real-time data associated with specific assets that would be valuable in a handover package to an owner.
 For example, MSDS, warranty, and install PDFs can be uploaded and attached to a note placed on an air handler or other mechanical systems.